Best described as supportive, compassionate, and strengths-based, yet solution-focused

 Utilizes a variety of counseling methodologies, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused, and Family Systems to assist clients in building skills that help with coping, decision-making, and growing resilience and an empowered mindset.
 Learn more about counseling services.

-Focuses:Women and moms, phase of life transitions, life balance goals, stress/anxiety management, psychosocial support for those managing food allergies [primarily parents/caregivers]
+Focuses:Women and moms, young adults, phase of life transitions, life balance goals, stress/anxiety management, psychosocial support for those managing food allergies [primarily parents/caregivers]

 Thoughts on Life: Life presents us with challenges along the way.
 Rather than thinking about them in terms of failures or successes, seeing them as opportunities to makes choices - to learn and grow from - can help us from getting “stuck” in these moments.
 Life truly is a series of stories that you get to help shape.
 So if there’s a particular chapter you don’t like, you have the choice to alter it.
 Even when you think altering your story isn’t possible, it is!

 Thoughts on Therapy: Therapy can be both proactive and situation/time-specific in nature.
 Some may think counseling is solely for those dealing with serious mental health issues or intense situations.
 But therapy can also be beneficial for typical life scenarios and tasks - to help navigate stress, relationships, decisions, and visions for the future.
 Coaching and guidance are additional aspects of counseling that are also valuable.
 I truly enjoy helping others understand themselves and their situations better so that they can gain the insight and confidence needed to make adjustments or move forward in a direction that aligns best with their values and visions.

 Licensed Clinical Professional Counselor (LCPC) in IL with over 16 years in the counseling field

 Masters in Marriage and Family Therapy from Adler School of Professional Psychology; B.S. in Education